pbouda/peterbouda.eu/content/pages/profile.rst

   :alt: Photo of Peter Bouda

-My name is **Peter Bouda** and I am a **developer, project manager and consultant with over 15 years of experience** as employee and freelancer in IT.
-See my list of `projects`_ below to read more about past projects and please `contact me
+My name is **Peter Bouda** and I am a **developer, project manager, educator and consultant with over 15 years of experience** as employee and freelancer in IT.
-<{filename}contact.rst>`_ if you are looking for a developer or consultant in
+See my list of `recent projects`_ below to read more about past projects and please `contact me <{filename}contact.rst>`_ if you are looking for a developer, educator or consultant in your company or project.
+My areas of expertise
-your project.
-My areas of expertise include:
+include:

-* **Platform-independent desktop and mobile applications** with **Qt/C++** and **PyQt**, for Windows (Phone), Mac OS, Linux, iOS, Android, Ubuntu Phone, Sailfish OS, Raspberry Pi, embedded devices, ... (since 2003);
+* **Platform-independent desktop and mobile applications** with **Qt/C++** and **PyQt**, for Windows (Phone), Mac OS, Linux, iOS, Android, Ubuntu Phone, Sailfish OS, Tizen, Raspberry Pi, embedded devices, ... (since 2003);
 * **Web applications** with **Python® (Django, Flask, ...)**, **JavaScript**, **HTML** and **CSS** (since 1999);
 * Integration and customization of **natural language processing (NLP)**